DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-1-assessment-feedback-and-questioning/summer-week-5-induction-tutor-materials.md

 ### How to prepare for the session

-Read the ECT’s self-study materials for this module.

 Aim to model effective assessment practices throughout.

 ### Session structure:

 ### What is effective feedback (5 minutes)

-Ask, what is effective feedback?
+Ask, what is effective f/eedback?

 Answers might include: